netspie/slaycard-docs/README.md

 ### Features

-- Combat
+- Random Combat
   - Attack opponents when it's your unit's turn
-  - Heal characters if low health level
+  - Heal characters when low health level

 ### Non-Functional Attributes

-- The Simplest Gameplay Possible
+- The Simplest Gameplay Possible - random generated or predefined battle instead of selection from options
 - Minimal UI
 - Web-Browser Only
 - Mandatory Integration Tests Only